canonical/asset-mapper/README.rst

 UbuntuDesign asset mapper
 =======================

-A mapping class for the ubuntu assets server.
+A mapping class for manipulating assets in the ubuntu assets server.